taenyfan/ATLAS-Particle-Physics-Project/README.md

 **Collaborator:** François De Tournemire
 **Degree:** Master of Physics (MPhys), School of Physics and Astronomy

 This project was completed as part of the **MPhys (Master of Physics) degree** at the University of Manchester, School of Physics and Astronomy.
-It is a continuation of a series of supervised research projects contributing to the ATLAS experiment's search for di-Higgs production at the Large Hadron Collider (LHC).

 ---